pragsmike/PromptCritical/docs/prompt-metadata.md

 - Creation timestamp (evolution in model capabilities over time)
 - Compute cost of evaluation
 - Human annotation time required
-- Degradation over time (some prompts may become less effective)
+- Degradation over time (some prompts may become less effective**

+**Measures that capture intrinsic properties of the text Some measures that capture the "meta-linguistic awareness" of prompts:

+- **Reflexivity indicators**: How well does the prompt anticipate and guide the model's own reasoning process?
+- **Constraint specificity**: Measures of how precisely the prompt constrains the solution space without over-constraining
+- **Contextual anchoring**: How well the prompt establishes stable reference points for the model's reasoning

 # Genotype vs. Phenotype